leecheng28/FIT1047-Intro-Computer-System-and-Security-Revision/README.md

 phishing: create a fake login in page and steal internet users' credentials.

-ransomware: install malicious programs that encrypt data, and ask for money.
+ransomware: install malicious programs that encrypt data, and ask for money (professionally).

 botnets: remote control, run denial of service attacks that prevents system from working. e.g., from inside of a computer using virus, trojan horse.
 Or from outside of a computer using massive requests/traffics.